Skip to main content

 • You must generate and provide:

-These credentials are configured and obtained during the Azure Portal setup.
-Only admin-level users (Global, Application, or Cloud Application Admin) must complete this process.
+These credentials are configured and obtained during the Azure portal setup.
+Only admin-level users (Global administrator, Application administrator, or Cloud Application administrator) must complete this process.

 • Microsoft 365 and Azure admin privileges are required for setup and granting consent.